Briarios/theworld/README.md

 at either /etc/hosts file in linux/OSX or C:\Windows\System32\drivers\etc\hosts file in Windows flavours

-and you will need to add in the ip addresses of the hosts.txt file which is in the same git as this readme
+and you will need to add in the ip addresses of the https://github.com/Briarios/theworld/blob/master/hosts.txt file which is in the same git as this readme

 these ip addresses are addresses of youtube's many caching servers around the world.